Most home repair assistance programs come packaged as a loan: money you must repay over time with interest. That is not free.

 Mission Trips

-Several church-based ministries help with home repairs across the country and internationally by organizing mission trips for youth and adults.
+Several church-based ministries help with home repairs nationwide and internationally by organizing mission trips for youth and adults.

 Contact one of these groups about your needs.
 They may have a mission trip already scheduled in your area or could make one happen on your behalf.